sqlalchemy/sqlalchemy/README_THIS_IS_NOW_VERSION_0.5.txt

     http://www.sqlalchemy.org/trac/wiki/05Migration

+IMPORTANT: some file names have changed in this branch.
+Remove all existing *.pyc files before using !

 To continue working with the current development revision of version 0.4, switch this working copy to the 0.4 maintenance branch: